HazyResearch/deepdive/doc/doc/general/relation_extraction.md

 ### <a name="entity" href="#"></a> Entity Linking

 Before starting to extract relations it is a good idea to determine which words refer to the same "object" in the real world.
-These objects are called entities.
+These objects are called **entities**.
 For example, "Barack", "Obama" or "the president" may refer to the entity "Barack Obama".
 Let's say we extract relations about one of the words above.
 It would be helpful to combine them as being information about the same person.
-Figuring out which words, or *mentions*, refer to the same *entity* is called *Entity Linking*.
+Figuring out which words, or **mentions**, refer to the same **entity** is a process called **entity linking**.
 There are various techniques to perform entity linking, ranging from simple string matching to more sophisticated machine learning approaches.
 In some domains we have a database of all known entities to link against, such as dictionary of all countries.
 In other domains, we need to be open to discovering new entities.

 ### Dealing with uncertainty